scottnonnenberg/blog/pages/posts/2016-01-25-a-modest-async-proposal.md

 ## Heaven?

-Take a look at [my example code, with all five working example files](https://github.com/scottnonnenberg/blog-code/tree/master/a-modest-async-proposal).
+Take a look at [my example code, with working example files](https://github.com/scottnonnenberg/blog-code/tree/master/a-modest-async-proposal).
 Clone it and play with it.
 You'll find the complete callback-style version of my async pattern as well as a version implemented with promises.
+Thanks to [a friend](https://twitter.com/rphillips), you'll also see a version based on [`async.auto`](https://github.com/caolan/async#autotasks-concurrency-callback) which is about as flexible as what I've described above.
 What do you think?

 I like it.
 Each step is far easier to test and reason about, and you can rearrange the steps as long as each step has the information it needs on `this`.
 Speaking of `this`, you can print the whole object out at any time and see all the data you need to debug the workflow.